The College of Engineering and Mathematical Sciences

 - Biomedical Engineering B.S.BME.

 Laptop Requirements and Recommendations

 Engineering is a professional field that leverages mathematics and the sciences to design and implement solutions to societal problems.
 Along with the fundamentals of math and science, practicing engineers must utilize computational tools to accomplish their tasks.
 With this reality in mind, all UVM engineering programs require students to have a laptop computer.
 The engineering laptop is large enough to enable students to design complex CAD models and powerful enough to allow instructors to incorporate computational analysis and numerical examples in the classroom for immediate and powerful praxis of engineering theory.
-Minimum specifications and configuration requirements are available on the CEMS website.

 Mathematics, Statistics, Computer Science and Data Science Programs

-The personal computer is an essential tool for learning and professional work in all CEMS programs, and students utilize computing technologies throughout the CEMS curricula.
-Although there is no personal computer or laptop requirement in the Mathematics, Statistics, Computer Science or Data Science programs specifies a laptop that is designed to provide ample power and meet a student's needs throughout the duration of their studies.
+The computer is an essential tool for learning and professional work in all CEMS programs, and students utilize computing technologies throughout the CEMS curricula.
+The laptop requirement in the Mathematics, Statistics, Computer Science or Data Science programs specifies a laptop that is designed to provide ample power and meet a student's needs throughout the duration of their studies.